Reflecting Topology Consistency and Abnormality via Learnable Attentions for Airway Labeling: EXPERIMENTS AND RESULTS

 \subsection{Datasets and implementation details}

+We constructed ATL (Airway Tree Labeling) dataset by developing detailed subsegmental anatomical annotations encompassing up to 127 categories, based on chest CT-based binary segmentation mask from ATM22~\cite{bib21} and AIIB23~\cite{bib14}.
+Cases were selected based on visibility extending at least two generations beyond the subsegmental level to facilitate accurate airway labeling.
+The ATL-clean subset consisting of 196 cases derived from the ATM22 dataset, characterized by the absence of major airway deformities, was used for training and validation.
+For testing, the ATL-fibrosis subset includes 89 cases derived from AIIB23, a fibrosis airway dataset.
+This subset encompasses a diverse range of airways, including both normal anatomies and those with extensive deformities, enabling a comprehensive evaluation across both challenging and normal scenarios.

-We used a subset of ATM22~\cite{bib21} for training, selected based on the absence of significant airway deformities, with visibility extending two generations below the subsegmental level.
-The slice thicknesses were below 0.67 mm, and the spatial resolution ranged from 0.78 mm to 0.82 mm.
-And 89 cases were selected from the AIIB23~\cite{bib14} dataset for verifying, exhibiting various airway abnormalities such as atrophy and distortion.
-Then we extracted the airway centerlines from segmentation results through the skeletonization algorithm \cite{bib17}, identifying bifurcation points to divide the airway into branches.
-We adopted a three-level nomenclature \cite{bib1} for the bronchial tree, including 6 types of lobar bronchi, 19 types of segmental bronchi, and 127 types of subsegmental bronchi, with an additional "outlier" category for abnormal nodes.
+Following the pipeline proposed in TNN\cite{bib9}, airway centerlines were extracted from the binary segmentation results using the skeletonization algorithm \cite{bib17}, and bifurcation points were identified to divide the airway into branches.
+Branch-wise features were then automatically extracted based on the feature design outlined in TNN\cite{bib9}.
+A three level nomenclature~\cite{bib1} was adopted for the bronchial tree, comprising 6 types of lobar bronchi, 19 types of segmental bronchi, and 127 types of subsegmental bronchi, with an additional "outlier" category for abnormal nodes.
+Each segment could include three subsegments named ‘a’, ‘b’, and ‘c’ and the branch between bifurcations is named ‘a+b’, ‘b+c’ or ‘a+c’.

 The weight of loss function $\gamma_i$, $\alpha_m$, $\beta_1$, and $\beta_2$ were set to 1.
 The label smoothing hyperparameter was set to 0.01.
 We employed the Adam optimizer for training with a learning rate of $5e^{-4}$ over 600 epochs.
 For lobar and segmental airway labeling, we stacked two transformers calculated as Eq.~\eqref{eqA}.
-At the subsegmental level, we stacked two transformers calculated as Equation \ref{A2}, followed by two more as Eq.~\eqref{eqA}.
+At the subsegmental level, we stacked two transformers calculated as Eq.~\eqref{A2}, followed by two more as Eq.~\eqref{eqA}.
 Finally, the predictions from the guided refinement stage served as the output.
+Branches with an abnormal score greater than a threshold of 0.1 were predicted as abnormal branches.
+A sensitivity analysis of this threshold (see Appendix \hyperlink{secA1}{A}) confirms its robustness.
+All experimental results are averaged over five runs with different random seeds to minimize the influence of randomness.